 Here are three of the most common questions when it comes to skin and your microbiome.

 1. Are preservatives damaging my microbiome?

-Thankfully, recent studies like this one commissioned by Unilever suggest our cosmetics don't seem to have as much impact as we'd thought.
+Recent studies like this one commissioned by Unilever suggest our cosmetics don't seem to have as much impact on our microbiome as we'd thought.

 This makes sense, as the preservatives in your skincare are designed to deal with brief contamination from every day use, such as dipping fingers into a pot of face cream - they're not strong enough to make the product anti-bacterial.
 When a a moisturiser is applied to your face, it's suddenly exposed to billions of microorganisms, and any preservative action will likely become overwhelmed fairly quickly.
 That's a win for your microbiome.

-There are some questions over whether cleansing agents might show a slightly stronger effect in disrupting the microbiome - so it makes sense to make sure you're not over washing, and that the cleanser you're using is gentle too.
+There are some questions over whether cleansing agents might show a slightly stronger effect in disrupting the microbiome - so it makes sense to make sure you're not over washing, and that the cleanser you're using is as gentle as possible too.

 2. Microbiome skincare - is it marketing hype?